 I have not a Musket to furnish the Militia who are without Arms; this demand upon me makes it necessary to remind you, that it will be needless for those to come down who have no Arms, except they will consent to work upon the Fortifications instead of taking their Tour of Military Duty; if they will do that, they may be most usefully employed.
-I would recommend to you to call in as many Men as can be got, for the express purpose of Working for we shall most undoubtedly have occasion for every Man who can procure or bear a Musket.51
+I would recommend to you to call in as many Men as can be got, for the express purpose of Working for we shall most undoubtedly have occasion for every Man who can procure or bear a Musket.54

-Why would Washington request that they call in men "who can procure or bear a Musket"?
+Why would Washington request that they call in men "who can procure or bear a Musket" if he had none to issue.
 Washington obviously thought that there was some realistic chance of men showing up with a musket of their own.

 What is one to make of Washington's letter of April 29, 1778?
 He complains, as Bellesiles would have us believe, "I am as much at a loss as you can possibly be how to procure Arms for the Cavalry..."
 But the rest of the sentence tells the rest of the story: "there are 107 Carbines in Camp but no Swords or Pistols of any consequence.
 General Knox informs me, that the 1100 Carbines which came in to the Eastward and were said to be fit for Horsemen were only a lighter kind of Musket."
-Guns were available; just not the right sort of guns.

-Bellesiles tells us that Washington ordered his officers to start carrying half-pikes, and suggests that the motivation was partly to deal with the shortage of arms.53 But as usual, a
+Bellesiles tells us that Washington ordered his officers to start carrying half-pikes, and suggests that the motivation was partly to deal with the shortage of arms.56 But as usual, a careful reading shows that what Washington ordered was not driven by a shortage of firearms, but the different needs that officers had for arms compared to the privates: